MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-02.md

 Azure Spatial Anchors can not run in Unity, so to test the Azure Spatial Anchors functionality, you need to deploy the project to your device.

 > [!TIP]
-> For a reminder on how to build and deploy your Unity project to HoloLens 2, you can refer to the [Build your application to your device](mr-learning-base-02.md#build-your-application-to-your-device) instructions.
+> For a reminder on how to build and deploy your Unity project to HoloLens 2, you can refer to the [Building your application to your HoloLens 2](mr-learning-base-02.md#building-your-application-to-your-hololens-2) instructions.

 ### 3. Run the app on your HoloLens 2 and follow the in-app instructions